WeersmaLabIBD/Microbiome/Protocol_ActivityFlareCD_MarjoleinKlaassen.md

 }
 ```

-** Creating order of data suited for MaAsLin (first patientIDs, then clinical metadata, then microbiome data) **
+** Creating order of columns suited for MaAsLin (first patientIDs, then clinical metadata, then microbiome data) **
 ```
 TaxaInFlareNot = TaxaInFlareNot[,c(1, 8, 2, 3, 5, 9:312)]
 ```